 However, if the compound interest approach is adopted:

-Tip: A compound interest calculator can help to visualize how an investment can compound exponentially over time.
+Tip: A compound interest calculator can help to visualise how an investment can compound exponentially over time.

 The impact of compounding on investments

 Adopting a compounding approach by reinvesting any investment income will increase the size of the capital you have invested.
-This creates a virtuous circle that can be particularly beneficial to long-term investors, such as those who are planning for retirement or adopting a FIRE investing approach.
+This creates a cycle that can be particularly beneficial to long-term investors, such as those who are planning for retirement or adopting a FIRE investing approach.

 Warren Buffett’s approach to compounding